A Brief Overview of an Aluminum Wheel Manufacturer

 Some of My History with Aluminum Wheel Production

-As an teen jobs options were limited for me.
-With no experience in anything besides restaurants, I gravitated straight toward the manufacturing sector.
+As teen job options were limited for me, my quest for finding a job right out of high school was challenging.
+If you remember the economy during the early months of the year 2000 you know most industries were doing good.
+The auto industry was thriving and I had more energy than I know what to do with.
+With no experience in anything besides restaurants, I gravitated straight toward this manufacturing sector.
 My first position was as a welder.
-In this role I took on lots of fabrication work orders that included guard repairs for CNC machines and conveyer building.
+In this role, I took on lots of fabrication work orders that included guard repairs for CNC machines and conveyer building.
 Most of the guys on the crew had welder/fitter and rigging backgrounds and I was able to learn a lot.

 Later that year, I was asked to serve in a new position on the building maintenance crew.
 I had to move to second shift which was kind of a drag, but it was better than getting the axe on out the door.
 Building maintenance was interesting, but I felt like I was more of a janitor than anything since I was cleaning restrooms and picking up recyclables throughout the shop.